 In the 1970s or 1980s, she could get away with walking straight ahead, blindly getting into her unlocked car, putting the key in the ignition, and getting attacked from the backseat.
 Your readers will hate her if she does this today.

 But it is 2020 at the time of this writing (and this time next year, it will probably still be 2020), and this heroine has decided to drive the victim home.
 The victim’s name is Sarah, and her wife is home recovering from surgery and unable to drive.

 Samantha is about to get into a street fight with the serial killer, who has brought his accomplice with him.
 (Yes, they do.
 Paul Bernardo and Karla Homolka; Hillside Stranglers Kenneth Bianchi and Angelo Buono; Leonard Lake and Charles Ng; and Dean Arnold Corll, David Owen Brooks, and Elmer Wayne Henley; for starters.)

 None of the information contained in my entire website is legal advice.
 Nor is it advice about whether you should fight, how you should fight, or when you should stop.
 All of these things are determined by the totality of the circumstances.
 This is true for your protagonist, as well.
-Both of you are going to have to deal with local laws, no matter what city, county, state, country, or planet you’re in.
+Both of you are going to have to deal with local laws, no matter what city, county, state, country you’r in, and maybe even the planet you’re on.

 How Not to Do It